mcdougallab/matlabneuroninterface/README.md

 A separate branch, [using-python](https://github.com/mcdougallab/matlabneuroninterface/tree/using-python) at this point is more complete (in that it has an interface that can be used to generate an action potential) but it does the connection via Python.

-MATLAB is a registered trademark of The MathWorks, Inc
+MATLAB is a registered trademark of The MathWorks, Inc.